 The public has the opportunity to comment on Iowa Administrative rules and rule changes through the public comment process, the Legislative Rules Committee, and the DHS Council.
-The IME also provides notice of applications and amendments by including notice in the IME e-News emails and on the IME website.
+The IME also provides notice of applications, renewals and amendments by including notice in the IME e-News emails and on the IME website.

-IME used the following processes to secure public input into the development of the waiver renewal:
+IME used the following processes to secure public input into the development of the 2019 ID Waiver Renewal:

-- 1) IME Website Posting The public notice and the Waiver amendment was posted to the DHS IME Website under the category, News & Initiatives (https://dhs.iowa.gov/public-notices/AIDS-HIV-waiver-renewal).
-The public posting period began December 12, 2019 and ended January 13, 2020. - 2) DHS Field Office Posting IME provides notification to the DHS Field Office, which in turn, notifies each DHS Field Office to post the Waiver Public Notice and to provide a copy of the CMS Waiver renewal for any public request.
-The public posting period began December 12, 2019 and ended January 13, 2020. - 3) IME Public Notice Subscribers Medicaid members, Medicaid providers, legislators, advocacy organizations and others who wish to remain informed regarding Iowa Medicaid can subscribe to the IME Public Notice webpage.
+- 1) IME Website Posting The public notice and the Waiver renewal was posted to the DHS IME Website under the category, News & https://dhs.iowa.gov/public-notices/BI-renewal.
+The public posting period was April 11, 2019 through May 13, 2019. - 2) DHS Field Office Posting IME provides notification to the DHS Field Office, which in turn, notifies each DHS Field Office to post the Waiver Public Notice and to provide a copy of the CMS Waiver renewal for any public request.
+The public posting period was April 11, 2019 through May 13, 2019. - 3) IME Public Notice Subscribers Medicaid members, Medicaid providers, legislators, advocacy organizations and others who wish to remain informed regarding Iowa Medicaid can subscribe to the IME Public Notice webpage.
 All subscribers will receive electronic notice whenever an update/public notice is posted.
-The public posting period began December 12, 2019 and ended January 13, 2020. - 4) Iowa Tribal Nations Notification The IME Tribal Nations liaison notified all Nation governments by phone on December 12, 2019 and via email on December 12, 2019.
-Both notifications indicated a 30 day comment period.
-The comment period ended on January 13, 2020.
+The public posting period was April 11, 2019 through May 13, 2019 - 4) Iowa Tribal Nations Notification The IME Tribal Nations liaison notified all Nation governments via email on December 6, 2018, of the ID Waiver renewal.
+The notifications indicated a 60 day comment period.
+The comment period April 11, 2019 through June 10,2019.
+The liaison did not receive any comments or questions during this period.